vialabdusp/planning-representation/w02_illustrator-map/tutorial.md

 Eric Huntley and Yael Nidam

 ### File for This Exercise

-Open the Illustrator file you exported from ArcMap or QGIS.
-Alternatively, download the file we exported for you from here.
+First, download the files from [Eric's Public Athena locker](mit.edu/ehuntley/Public/illustrator-workshop.zip).
+Or use your files from last week!

 ## Setup Workspace